 The State of Idaho, federal agencies and tribal governments have the authority to close lands and access (permanently or temporarily), thereby impacting your ability to get to public land.
 Before you reach your destination, know if there are closures in place.
 Some closures may not be noted on maps or found through online resources.

 State of Idaho

 The State of Idaho owns and manages a lot of land in Idaho.
 Pursuant to the Idaho Constitution, the State manages much of this land to maximize profits to support schools.
-They often lease the land to private entities, but frequently under terms that exclude public access.
+They often lease the land to private entities, frequently under terms that exclude public access.

 The State of Idaho also closes land to carry out agency missions.
 For example, the Idaho Department of Fish and Game manages large sections of Idaho’s public lands as part of its wildlife management responsibilities.
-The agency has legal authority to close lands to public use to further its management goals.
+The agency has legal authority to close lands to public use to accomplish its management goals.
 Winter big game habitat closures are one example of this type of closure.

 Federal agencies may close public land for a number of reasons.
-For instance, when a forest has been burned by a wildfire, the forest and its recreational trails, or other approved uses, may be temporarily “closed” until the forest has had time to recover to re-allow access.
-Temporary, in this case, is usually 2 years, but could be longer.
+For instance, when a forest has been burned by a wildfire, the forest and its recreational trails or other approved uses, may be temporarily “closed” until the forest has had time to recover to re-allow access.
+Temporary (in this case) is usually 2 years but could be longer.

 Trespass—Know the Law

 Federal and State-Managed Public Land

 Federally-managed and State-managed land may be signed when a closure applies, especially if it is a temporary closure, but often signs are not provided.
 For example, there are hundreds of trails across public lands and these trails are often not signed.
 You will need an agency trail map that tells you what trails are open and what vehicle types you can or cannot use on them.